Page Updated: July 2020

 - In Namibia you can hunt a leopard with a special predator trophy hunting permit applied for and issued in advance of the hunt.
 Leopard hunting is not allowed at night (30 minutes after sunset and 30 minutes before sunrise) and artificial light is not allowed.
 Only a male, free-roaming leopard may be hunted, with a minimum skull measurement of 32cm.
 Hunting a leopard with dogs is forbidden in Namibia.
 Most leopard hunts are offered as a specific hunt package with various inclusions & exclusions - free or costed pre-baiting services, specific number and species (example 3 non-trophy springbok) allowed as free bait animals to be shot by the client, extra bait animals required are usually at a reduced price.

 - In Tanzania you can hunt a leopard on a 21 day licence.
 You will find leopards on offer on 16 or even 12 day hunts but the hunter will still be paying for a 21 day licence.
 Only a male leopard with a minimum length of 150cm from nose to base of tail, may be hunted.
-In Tanzania you are not allowed to hunt at night or use artificial light and also bait animals will need to on your quota and paid for as full trophy animals.
+In Tanzania you are not allowed to hunt at night or use artificial light and also bait animals will need to on your quota and paid in full as trophy animals.

 - In Uganda leopard may only be hunted by an overseas hunter on the off-chance of one being declared as a genuine PAC animal and the wildlfe authority has granted permission for it to be hunted.
 As USF&W declare the leopard population of Uganda as 'Endangered', American hunters will not be able to hunt or import a leopard trophy from here, despite the 2012 CITES export quota of 28 leopard trophies from Uganda.

-- In 2015 after the lifting of the lion and leopard hunting ban, you can now hunt a male leopard in Zambia.
+- After the lifting of the lion and leopard hunting ban, you can now hunt a male leopard in Zambia.
 You may not hunt leopard at night (30 minutes after sunset and 30 minutes before sunrise) or with artificial lights.
 Also pre-baiting for leopard is not permitted and bait animals must be part of the licence quota and paid for in full.
 There is a 14 day hunt minimum for leopard.

 - In Zimbabwe leopard hunting regulations depend on the type of hunting area.
 In State safari areas you may not hunt any animal at night (30 minutes after sunset and 30 minutes before sunrise) or use artificial lights or dogs.
 In Communal or Tribal hunting areas you can hunt leopard at night with artificial lights.
 On private land the leopard hunting standards are set by the landowner and usually you can hunt leopard at night and with artificial lights.
 Hunting leopard with dogs can done on private land with a special permit.
 Since the hunting of the 'iconic' named lion in July 2015, all leopard hunts (lion and elephant too) must now be attended by a member of the National Parks authority.
 As an extra measure the Zimbabwean National Parks authority has ruled that you must not shoot a 'collared and/or iconic' leopard.